OpenData-tu/documentation/07-Database.md

 We decided to have a data model which is data-source-centric with the extra possibility to partition the data over time.
 That means, each data source gets its own index with its own timeframe and its own adjusted data structure.
 All our data sources save a few basic data points with each element stored in the database, in particular are those:
-- timestamp: when has the data point been recorded
+- `timestamp`: when has the data point been recorded
-- location: where has the data point been recorded
+- `location`: where has the data point been recorded

 Those are the only information we need to store, besides the individual measurements.
 We do actually store some more information, but regarding the common use cases for searches those two data points are enough for environmental data.
 For each data entry then, there are one ore many measurements in that data point.
 Each measurement than has a quality indicator, a observed value and an sensor name.
 Please refer to the full data-model in the project wiki for more information.